 Enlisting the brain’s immune cells to fight MS

 Professor Colin Pouton and his team at the Monash Institute of Pharmaceutical Sciences found a way to isolate microglia, the immune cells of the brain, from stem cells.
-They also made the cells fluorescent so their activity can be tracked, opening up new avenues of research.
+They also made the cells fluorescent so their activity could be tracked, opening up new avenues of research.

-Trevor, a clinical neurologist who leads work on MS at the Florey and the Royal Melbourne Hospital, has been studying a molecule produced by microglia called MERTK.
+Trevor, a clinical neurologist who leads work on MS at The Florey and The Royal Melbourne Hospital, has been studying a molecule produced by microglia called MERTK.
 This molecule latches on to dead cells and debris in the brain and triggers microglial cells to clean them up.

 This clean-up is a necessary first step to let the body’s own repair mechanisms get to work.

 Professor Trevor Kilpatrick, The Florey

 “Even though the microglia doesn’t directly coordinate the repair—other cells regrow the myelin sheaths on nerve cells that are destroyed in MS— the repair won’t work properly unless the debris has been cleaned up,” Trevor says.